 Multivariable testing is usually necessary to really get a handle on an issue involving multiple disciplines of physics.
-We design tests to measure static and dynamic strain, static and dynamic pressure, acceleration, velocity, displacement, magnetic field, temperature, fluid flow, and light intensity, to name a few.
+We design tests to measure static and dynamic strain, acoustic noise static and dynamic pressure, vibration acceleration, velocity and displacement, magnetic field, temperature, fluid flow, and light intensity, to name a few.

 Real world problems involving the measurement of multiple variables require an understanding of the physics of the coupling between them, as well as the physics and limitations of the measurement instrumentation.
 Problems in different frequency ranges necessitate unique approaches involving instrument selection, mounting dynamics, cabling, and coupling with other structures and media.

 For instance, when a consumer product is too noisy, a bedside medical device for example, in addition to the acoustioc analysis and testing, thermal analysis and heat flow optimization of the cooling system will often be part of the acoustic solution, in addition to surface damping treatments, motor vibration isolation, etc., based on on vibration analysis and testing results.
 In debugging scanning electron microscopes (SEMs) issues, disturbances due to acoustic excitation, floor vibration, control instability, frame resonances, thermal drift, and magnetic field all superimpose to create a confounding image disturbance.
 Additionally, each of these disturbances can be aliased.
 We have years of experience untangling overlapping disturbances involving multiple sources to make the issue understandable, and allow for educated decisions when weighing different solution strategies.